-The project is situated in the world class Platinum Group Element (PGE) and nickel producing region of the Bushveld Complex, located in South Africa.
+The project is situated in the world-class Platinum Group Element (PGE) and nickel producing region of the Bushveld Complex, located in South Africa.
 The Bushveld Complex contains over 75% of the world’s platinum reserves, which are usually associated with magmatic nickel deposits.
 The project is situated in the world-renowned Ni-Cu-PGE producing area of the Northern Limb, which hosts Anglo Platinum’s Mogalakwena mine, the biggest open cast platinum mine in the world, less than 15 km north of the Zeb Nickel project.
 Another noteworthy neighbor is Ivanhoe’s Platreef Project, situated approximately 5 km north-west of the project.
 The area is supported by excellent access to infrastructure with road, rail, power, and water, all located nearby or on site.

-Lower Zone Disseminated Nickel Sulfide
+Disseminated Nickel Sulfide Resource1

-With an existing indicated resource of 485.4 Mt @ 0.25% Ni and Inferred resource of 1.115 Mt @ 0.25% Ni using a cut-off grade of 0.1% TNi (Total Nickel).
+A historical Indicated resource1 of 485.4 Mt @ 0.25% Ni and Inferred resources of 1.115 Mt @ 0.25% Ni using a cut-off grade of 0.1% TNi (Total Nickel).